 The final presentation of the awe-inspiring statue took many years, and after a spiral ramp was finished, mural painted, and light fixtures added, the Christus was open for public viewing in 1967.
 Today there are 14 statues used in displays by the Church at the Temple Visitors' Centers in Salt Lake City, Los Angeles, New Zealand, Hawaii, Arizona, Washington D.C., Mexico City, Nauvoo, Oakland, St. George, Utah; Palmyra, New York; Hill Cumorah; Independence, Missouri; and a traveling statue, plus one statue donated to the Icelandic Immigration Museum in Reykjavik, Iceland.

 Note: Since this book was published in 2007, other Christus statues have been added to the following temple sites: Idaho Falls Idaho, London England, Paris France, Portland Oregon, Provo City Center, Rome Italy, and São Paulo Brazil.
+During the Salt Lake Temple Renovation, there is also a Christus statue at the Conference Center.

 Lead image by Ravell Call